What is hepatitis C?

-Several different blood tests are used to test for hepatitis C. A doctor may order just one or a combination of these tests.
-Typically, a person will first get a screening test that will show whether he or she has developed antibodies to the hepatitis C virus.
-(An antibody is a substance found in the blood that the body produces in response to a virus.)
+Several different blood tests are used to test for hepatitis C. A doctor might order just one or a combination of these tests.
+Typically, a person will first get a screening test that will show whether he or she has developed antibodies to the HCV.
+An antibody is a substance found in the blood that the body produces in response to a virus.
 Having a positive antibody test means that a person was exposed to the virus at some time in his or her life.
 If the antibody test is positive, a doctor will most likely order a second test to confirm whether the virus is still present in the person’s bloodstream.

 What is the treatment for hepatitis C?

 For acute hepatitis C, doctors recommend resting and drinking plenty of fluid.
 People with chronic hepatitis C should be monitored regularly for signs of liver disease and evaluated for treatment.
 The treatment most often used for hepatitis C is a combination of two or more medicines, given over several months.
 Not every person with chronic hepatitis C needs or will benefit from treatment.
-In addition, the drugs may cause serious side effects in some patients.
-Persons with hepatitis C should be vaccinated to prevent hepatitis A and hepatitis B. They should also avoid alcohol or medications or supplements that can damage the liver.
+In addition, the drugs might cause serious side effects in some patients.
+Persons with hepatitis C should be vaccinated to prevent hepatitis A and hepatitis B. They should also avoid alcohol, medications, or supplements that can damage the liver.

-Unlike for hepatitis A and hepatitis B viruses, there is no vaccine for hepatitis C. Therefore, it is especially important to take precautions to prevent exposure to HCV, including:
+Unlike for hepatitis A and hepatitis B, there is no vaccine for hepatitis C. Therefore, it is especially important to take these steps to prevent exposure to HCV:

 How can I get more information about hepatitis C?